Silent Friend: Release

 Films Boutique acquired the international sales rights to the film in May 2024.
 The film was presented at the Cannes Film Market in May 2025.
 A trailer was released on 4 September 2025.
 The film had its world premiere in the main competition of the 82nd Venice International Film Festival on 5 September 2025, followed by its North American premiere on 9 September at the 2025 Toronto International Film Festival.
 It was also screened at the BFI London Film Festival.
+In November 2025, Silent Friend screened at the 46th Cairo International Film Festival where Ildikó Enyedi received a lifetime achievement Award and presented a masterclass titled "Poetry of reality".

+It was theatrically released in Germany by Pandora Film on 15 January 2026.

 Reception

 Critical response

+The website's critical consensus states: "Surveying the natural world and the people who wander through it with generous empathy, Silent Friend is one of writer-director Idikó Enyedi's most lyrical and profound efforts yet".
+Metacritic, which uses a weighted average, assigned the film a score of 90 out of 100, based on 17 critics, indicating "universal acclaim".

 Stephanie Bunbury of Deadline wrote that the film is "beautiful, elusive and peppered with provocative nuggets about the nature of life and our place in it."